Atimca/unidirection_architectures_1/README.md

 }
 ```

 As a result, we've got a simple unidirectional architecture.
 However, there are so many questions left.
 We live not in the synchronous world, where it's possible to put every mutation through the `reduce` function synchronously.
 Indeed internet requests or timers, couldn’t be added like this to the approach, that I’ve introduced before.
 To resolve this problem, we'll use `SideEffects` approach, but about it, I'll write in my next article) Almost forgot about one important thing.
 Why is the architecture called unidirectional?)
-To make a clear explanation, I need to make you familiar with `SideEffects` as well.
+To make a clear explanation, I need to make you familiar with the `SideEffects` as well.
 So, stay tuned!

 PS: That’s already the second article about reactive programming, and I haven’t used any framework such as `RxSwift` or `Combine`...
 It actually means, that most of you have already been using reactive approaches, without even noticing it.
 If you don't want to lose any new articles `subscribe` to my [twitter account](https://twitter.com/atimca)))